 Remember that your dog’s behavior might not always be straightforward to understand.
 It’s crucial to get to know your fluffy companion even better and pay attention to the cues they give about their needs and emotions.
 You can build a strong and loving bond with your pet.

 What can you do about it?

 As with any unwanted dog behavior, redirection is usually a great approach.
-This may be cute when a puppy or a small dog does it, if that puppy grows into a large dog, this behavior can be problematic.
+This may be cute when a puppy or a small dog does it; this behavior can be problematic if that puppy grows into a large dog.
 Best to nip it in the bud early.